sgilson/mine/README.md

 # plus corresponding from_view functions
 ```

-With this layout, you can let pattern matching determining which view to use.
+With this layout, you can let pattern matching determine which view to use.

 ## Key Naming Strategies